infotexture/talks/html/PITCHME.md

 ### Why not just use this?

-* It contains code specific to the DITA-OT project
+* Contains code specific to the DITA-OT project <!-- .element: class="fragment" -->
-* It requires Jekyll
+* It requires Jekyll <!-- .element: class="fragment" -->
-* Based on older HTML5 code
+* Based on older HTML5 code <!-- .element: class="fragment" -->

 ---